-Welcome to our new Microsoft Office for Mac 2014 release date, rumours and leaked images article.
+Welcome to our Microsoft Office for Mac 2014 release date, rumours and leaked images article.
 Here we plan to do everything that the title suggests.
 We'll be bringing you everything we know about the new version of Office for Mac release date so you can know exactly when the new Office for Mac is coming out.

 Read on to find out more.

-This next version of Office for Mac is likely to be called Office for Mac 2014.
-(The latest Windows version was Office 2013) and Microsoft has confirmed that it will release a new version of Office for Mac this year.
+However, Microsoft has confirmed that it will release a new version of Office for Mac this year.
 The company's German managing directory, Thorsten Hübschen made the announcement at the Cebit tradeshow in Hanover, Germany.

 Hübschen told Macworld sister title Computerwoche that development teams are working on new Mac versions of each of the Office applications.
 He indicated that news will come in the second quarter of 2014.